Non-Parametric Approximations for Anisotropy Estimation in Two-dimensional Differentiable Gaussian Random Fields: Abstract

 \section{Abstract}

-Two-dimensional data often have autocovariance functions with elliptical equipotential contours, a property known as statistical anisotropy.
-The anisotropy parameters include the tilt of the ellipse (orientation angle) $\theta$ with respect to the coordinate system and the ratio $R$ of the principal correlation lengths.
-Sample estimates of anisotropy parameters are needed for defining suitable spatial models and for interpolation of incomplete data.
-The sampling joint probability density $\JPDF$ characterizes the distribution of anisotropy statistics $(\hat{R}, \hat{\theta})$.
-By means of analytical calculations, we derive an explicit expression for $\JPDF$, which is valid for Gaussian, stationary and differentiable random fields.
-Based on it, we derive an approximation $\NPJPDF$ that is independent of the autocovariance function and provides conservative confidence regions for the sample-based estimates $(\hat{R},\hat{\theta})$.
-We also formulate a statistical test for isotropy based on the approximation $\NPJPDF$.
-The proposed $\NPJPDF$ provides (i)~a stand-alone approximate estimate of the $(\hR, \htheta)$ distribution (ii)~computationally efficient initial values for maximum likelihood estimation, and (iii)~a useful prior for Bayesian anisotropy inference.
-We validate the theoretical analysis by means of simulations, and we illustrate the use of confidence regions with a real-data case study.
+Spatially referenced data often have autocovariance functions with elliptical isolevel contours, a property known as geometric anisotropy.
+The anisotropy parameters include the tilt of the ellipse (orientation angle) with respect to a reference axis and the aspect ratio of the principal correlation lengths.
+Since these parameters are unknown \emph{a priori}, sample estimates are needed to define suitable spatial models for the interpolation of incomplete data.
+The distribution of the anisotropy statistics is determined by a non-Gaussian sampling joint probability density.
+By means of analytical calculations, we derive an explicit expression for the joint probability density function of the anisotropy statistics for Gaussian, stationary and differentiable random fields.
+Based on this expression, we obtain an approximate joint density which we use to formulate a statistical test for isotropy.
+The approximate joint density is independent of the autocovariance function and provides conservative probability and confidence regions for the anisotropy parameters.
+We validate the theoretical analysis by means of simulations using synthetic data, and we illustrate the detection of anisotropy changes with a case study involving background radiation exposure data.
+The approximate joint density provides (i) a stand-alone approximate estimate of the anisotropy statistics distribution (ii) informed initial values for maximum likelihood estimation, and (iii) a useful prior for Bayesian anisotropy inference.